Somerton TARDIS

-During the 1980s local residents painted a long multi-coloured scarf on the blue police box as worn by the Fourth Doctor, played Tom Baker 1974–1981.
+During the 1980s local residents painted a long multi-coloured scarf on the blue police box as worn by the Fourth Doctor, who was played by Tom Baker 1974–1981.

 It deteriorated over the years, largely due to concrete cancer.
 In January 2010 a grant of £10,500 was allocated by Cadw to restore the structure as a recognition of its importance as a local landmark.
 It is a Grade II listed structure.
 Cadw's listing record locates the box at the junction with Hawthorn Avenue but notes that this "varies through time and space."